 - Submission of a current resume.

-PLEASE NOTE: Each ministry (MCCSS) region in Ontario has one or more ADR agencies which manage the ADR referrals and assignments at a local level.
+PLEASE NOTE: Each geographic ministry (MCCSS) region in Ontario has one or more ADR agencies which manage the ADR referrals and assignments at a local level.
 Please check with the agency in your region to see if they are currently recruiting Child Protection Mediators to add to their local roster.
 Agencies are listed here.